xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

-Now we're going to create a new lane `:build` that will be ran after the bot successfully build the app.
+Now we're going to create a new lane `:build` that will be ran after the bot successfully builds the app.
 In this lane I want to commit changes made on the app's plist file, upload the build to iTunes Connect, make a tag and push those changes.
-Let start simple without taking care of the upload to iTunes Connect for now:
+Let's start simple without taking care of the upload to iTunes Connect for now:

 {% highlight ruby %}
 lane :build do